vygr/ChrysaLisp/docs/lisp/iteration.md

 ## Map, Reduce and Filter

-You can iterate over sequences or slices of sequences, forwards or backwards, while collecting the results of calling a function that will be called for the group of elements from each index position by use of the `(map! start end lambda (list seq ...) [list])` function. `(map)` and `(map-rev)` are macros that assume the index values cover the full extent of the sequence and take the sequence list as arguments rather than an explicit list.
+You can iterate over sequences or slices of sequences, forwards or backwards, while collecting the results of calling a function that will be called with the grouped elements from each index position by use of the `(map! start end lambda seqs [list])` function. `(map)` and `(map-rev)` are macros that assume the index values cover the full extent of the sequences and take those sequences as arguments rather than an explicit list.

-Reduction, with `(reduce lambda seq [init])`, transforms a sequence by combining each element to produce a single result.
-Reduction can take an optional start value.
+Reduction, with `(reduce! start end lambda seqs init)`, transforms sequences or slices of sequences by providing an accumulated value along with each grouped elements to the function you provide.
+The output of that function becomes the value for the next interaction and is the returned result. `(reduce)` and `(reduce-rev)` are macros that assume the index values cover the full extent of a sequence and take that sequence as an argument, they allow an optional initial value.

 Filtering, with `(filter lambda seq)`, transforms a sequence by producing a list of all the elements that pass the filter test function.

-These also come in `(map-rev lambda seq ...)` and `(reduce-rev lambda seq [init])` flavours.

 ```vdu
 (map + '(1 2 3) '(6 7 8) '(1 7 6))